 - 1. Assemble the cardboard box, making sure to punch out the perforated sections. - 2.
-Fold a new waste bag-so it fits in the box-and insert the bag's screw-connector into the hole in the top of the box.
+Place a new plastic container into the box.

 Note: Do not close the box until you connect the waste drain tube from the printer.

 To replace the waste container: